cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 Major version upgrades are automatic for CockroachDB {{ site.data.products.serverless }} clusters and opt-in for CockroachDB {{ site.data.products.dedicated }} clusters.
 [Cluster Operators]({% link cockroachcloud/authorization.md %}#cluster-operator) must initiate major version upgrades for CockroachDB {{ site.data.products.dedicated }} clusters.
 When a major version upgrade is initiated for a cluster, it will upgrade to the latest patch version as well.

 Since upgrading a cluster can have a significant impact on your workload, make sure you review the release notes for the latest version for backward compatibility, cluster setting changes, deprecations, and known limitations.
 Cockroach Labs recommends initiating the upgrade during off-peak periods and monitor cluster and application health post-upgrade.
-If you notice functional or performance regression, you can roll back the upgrade approximately 72 hours before the upgrade is automatically finalized.
+If you notice functional or performance regression, you will have 72 hours to roll back the changes before the upgrade is automatically finalized.
 Note that some new features might be unavailable until the upgrade is finalized.
 For more information, see [Major version upgrades]({% link cockroachcloud/upgrade-policy.md %}#major-version-upgrades).

 ### Patch upgrades